-Completion of a Foundations course in English is required as a prerequisite for any 200-level courses in Mass Communications.
-Completion of a 200-level English or Mass Communications course is required as a prerequisite for any 300-level courses in Mass Communications.
+Courses in Communications Completion of a Foundations course in English is required as a prerequisite for any 200-level courses in Communications.
+Completion of a 200-level English or Communications course is required as a prerequisite for any 300-level courses in Communications.
 Specific prerequisites are listed under the course description.

 Development and contributions of various media to contemporary society.
-Historical analysis of publishing, newspapers, photojournalism, radio, television, advertising, public relations, cable, and new technologies.
-Communication theories and research methods.
+Historical analysis of publishing, newspapers, film, radio, television, advertising, public relations, cable, and new technologies.
+Includes communication theories and research methods.
 CC

 Survey of psychological, environmental, cultural, and socioeconomic variables that influence communication.
 Definition of competent communicators in a variety of situations.
 Exploration of appropriate tools to alter communication behavior.